Special Planning | 70 years of publishing technology: from factory printing mechanization to 5G all things intelligent

 There are also new breakthroughs in the application of big data and artificial intelligence in the publishing industry.
 In 2016, the big data and artificial intelligence platform "Faxin" built by the People's Court Press went online.
-In 2017, the “China Police Intelligence Database”, a professional intelligence knowledge service platform built by the Chinese People ’s Public Security Publishing House, was launched.
+In 2017, the “China Police Intelligence Database”, a professional intelligence knowledge service platform built by the Chinese People ’s Public Security Press, went online.

 In addition to traditional publishing units building new intelligent knowledge service platforms, digital publishing companies and technology providers have also begun to use artificial intelligence and big data to develop professional knowledge services.
 Like the research and big data learning platform provided by Fangzhiwang, a question answering system is still being developed.
 Peking University Founder has developed intelligent question bank and diagnostic technology for education publishing.
 Both technologies have won the 2016-2017 Digital Publishing "Innovative Technology" award.
 Internet companies are also developing intelligent products related to publishing, such as Baidu's "Baidu Academic".
 HKUST Xunfei is involved in publishing with its technological advantages in speech recognition and artificial intelligence.
 The National Copyright Administration is also preparing to build a copyright big data center, as well as companies applying blockchain technology to copyright protection.
 Blockchain technology providers have begun to enter the market, providing a technical reserve for the further application of blockchain in the publishing industry.

 The printing industry has also entered the intelligent era.
 In 2017, the printing industry gradually replaced manual labor with automatic, intelligent, and connected production equipment, with per capita output value increasing by 14.59%.
 China Science and Technology Publishing Group has developed an intelligent production platform for printing on demand.
 In 2017, in the printing of publications, digital printing was mainly off-page printing and on-demand printing.
 There were 3,700 leading printing and printing enterprises, of which 440 had digital printing machines.
 Advanced high-speed inkjet printers Fuji Xerox 1400 and Ricoh ProVC60000 were first applied .
-In 2018, the "Intelligent Development Report of the Chinese Printing Industry" prepared by the State Press and Publication Administration pointed out that intelligent printing is an important support for structural reforms on the supply side of the publishing industry.
+In 2018, the "Intelligent Development Report of the Chinese Printing Industry" prepared by the State Press and Publication Administration pointed out that intelligent printing is an important support for the supply-side structural reform of the publishing industry.

 Of course, the technology application and development of China's publishing industry are still uneven.
 The survey revealed that some publishing industry practitioners do not use editing and editing automation systems at work.
-To this end, in March 2017, the "Notice on Deepening the Digital Transformation and Upgrading of the Press and Publication Industry" was re-issued, calling for further cross-border integration, "encouraging news and publishing companies to join universities, research institutes, and technology companies, classified "Building key laboratories of journalism and publishing industry with different research directions" requires enterprises to increase investment in digital transformation and upgrading.
+To this end, in March 2017, the "Notice on Deepening the Digital Transformation and Upgrading of the Press and Publication Industry" was re-issued, calling for further cross-border integration, "encouraging news and publishing companies to join universities, research institutes, and technology companies, classified "Building key laboratories for journalism and publishing industries with different research directions" requires companies to increase investment in digital transformation and upgrading.